The Splatter Café Chats with Indie Author J. DANIEL STONE.

 I am extremely right brained.
-The left side of my brain is probably atrophied by now.
+By now, the left side of my brain has suffered from atrophy.

 VJ: Do you have a favourite horror movie/director?

 JDS: Dario Argento is truly phenomenal.
-His body of work is a force to be reckoned with.
+A force to reckon with when you look at his body of work.
 I also love everything Rob Zombie does for horror.
-His aesthetic brings me great joy, and he has a great love for the horror genre which can be felt in his work, for a long time now.
+His aesthetic brings me great joy, and he has a great love for the horror genre, which you can feel in his work for a long time now.

 VJ: What do you like to do when you're not writing?

-JDS: I usually can be found in the gym or doing puzzles.
+JDS: You usually can find me in the gym or doing puzzles.
 I love to explore my city, from the shadiest parts to its most magnificent.
 Of course I read a lot.
-I also love to be surrounded by as much art as possible, and lucky for me in NYC it's easily accessible.
+I also love to surround myself with as much art as possible, and lucky for me in NYC, it's easily accessible.
 Music is usually always playing in the background.